kwark32/robo_arena_team_3/index.md

 ![Summary](/Summary/metal_tile.png)

-The tires block the player from passing over it, which gives the map a border that the tanks cannot pass through and also some cover to hide behind.
-Bullets cannot pass through the tires and they cannot be destroyed.
+The wall tile (tires) block the player from passing over them, which gives the map a border that the tanks cannot pass through and also some cover to hide behind.
+Bullets cannot pass through the wall tiles (tires) and they cannot be destroyed.

 ![Summary](/Summary/tires.png)

 There are 6 special tiles on the map.
-The fire tile gives the tanks high damage and increases the movement speed.
+The fire tile inflicts rather low damage and increases the movement speed of a robot while driven over.

 ![Summary](/Summary/fire.gif)

-The water tile gives the tanks more short circuit damage with lower health.
-It also decreases movement speed.
+The water tile inflicts short circuit damage to robots when their health is below 50% of the maximium health (=500).
+It also decreases movement speed by 50%.

 ![Summary](/Summary/water_tile.png)

-The lava tiles causes low fire damage and decreases movement speed.
+The lava tile causes high melting damage and greatly decreases movement speed by 75%.

 ![Summary](/Summary/lava_tile.png)

-The earth tile decreases movement speed.
+The earth tile decreases movement speed by 25% and has no damage effect.

 ![Summary](/Summary/dirt_tile.png)

-The hole tile gives the tanks fall damage and immobilises the tank for a few seconds.
+The hole tile gives the tanks fall damage wich results in immobilisation and an instant destruct after a short "falling animation".

 ![Summary](/Summary/hole_tile.png)

-The portal tile teleports the tanks to a random portal of the other colour and gives tank either health or damage.
+The portal tile teleports the robots to a random portal of the other colour and inflicts rather low damage of 100 so the player cant just keep teleporting around to get away and survive.

 ![Summary](/Summary/portal_blue.gif)

 ![Summary](/Summary/portal_purple.gif)

-If a tank loses all its health, the tank explodes.
-If the player explodes, it gets respawned after a couple of seconds.
+When a robot loses all its health, it explodes (short animation).
+In singleplayer mode this means game over, the score is saved.
+In multiplayer mode the players respawn after a few seconds.

 ![Summary](/Summary/explosion.gif)